How To Apply For New Zealand Visa (Philippines)

 This is what the online application portal looks like.
 From here you can create, update, and save your application until you are ready for submission.

 I will no longer provide screenshots of the application form itself because the questions are very easy and straightforward.
-Since this is an online application, your documents should be clearly scanned and converted into a PDF.
-Before submission, the website will give you an option to print out your application for review.
+Since this is an online application, your documents need to be scanned and converted into a PDF.
+Before submission, the website will also give you an option to print out your application for review purposes.

 Once you've submitted your application form, you need to print out the page with your application number and send your passport to the New Zealand Visa Application Center in Ecoplaza Building, Makati.

 - Bank certificate - uploaded under Evidence of Funds

 - Bank statement - uploaded under Funds for Travel

 - Additional documents: Records of previous travel (a comprehensive list of all my travels and visa stamps)

 If you plan to explore New Zealand for 59 days or less, then visa fee is free.
 However, since you are submitting your passport through VFS; you still need to pay a handling fee.